 Appropriate work footwear does not have to come at a high cost and safety should never be compromised.
 We supply a wide range of safety boots, safety trainers, hiker boots, safety rigger boots, shoes and safety wellington boots in a variety of styles colours and sizes incorporating the latest designs that allow tradesmen to feel comfortable whilst being safe in the workplace.
 Whether you work indoors or outside it is crucial that your footwear meets the desired requirement for your particular environment.

 The majority of safety work boots within our work clothing range are fitted with either steel toe caps or a lighter weight material that is designed to protect your toes from impact.
-Many types of footwear are made with specific features such as electrical resistance, steel mid-soles or antistatic protection.
+Many brands of footwear such as Dickies safety boots and Caterpillar work boots are made with specific features such as electrical resistance, steel mid-soles or antistatic protection.
 We understand that choosing the right footwear can be confusing, so if you are unsure please get in touch, we'll be happy to help you make the right decision.

 Not the work apparel you were looking for?
 View more workwear supplies...